Some Comments for Graduate Students

 A Few Considerations in Choosing a Graduate Advisor

 One of the considerations in choosing a graduate advisor is the area of his or her work, but it is certainly not the only reason, and frequently it should not even be the most important reason.
 The particular facts and experimental techniques that you can learn from an advisor and in a lab are the least important consideration.
 Very soon the facts and techniques will be replaced by newer and more encompassing facts and better techniques will replace those currently in use.
 No one can tell you how to weigh the various other factors of importance in choosing an advisor, but it is a good idea to learn as much as you can about the issues raised by the following questions.

 One of the most reliable measures of a potential advisor is his or her track record.
 It is quite astonishing when one considers the scientific output of a laboratory and the human output of a laboratory.
 A disappointing number of prominent laboratories, ones that frequently publish in the foremost journals produce few future scientists of note.
-Other equally prominent laboratories, and frequently some that are not so prominent, produce handfuls of active, prominent, productive scientists in academic and/or industrial positions.
+Other equally prominent laboratories, and frequently many that are not so prominent, produce handfuls of active, prominent, productive scientists in academic and/or industrial positions.
 Quite why students from some labs tend to be highly successful after they leave the lab and why students from other labs rarely are successful is unclear.
 The records, however speak for themselves.
 If you are considering a younger faculty member, you will have to make a decision without the benefit of a track record.
 In this case, one thing to look at is the track record of the Ph.D. advisor and post doctoral advisor of the faculty member you are considering.
 Perhaps in this case, you might want to pay closer attention to some of the factors listed below.

 How interested is the advisor in working with graduate students?